 How do you identify Beech trees?

-Beech trees can be identified by looking for smooth gray bark and oval leaves that have wavy edges and a pointed tip.
+Identify beech trees by looking for smooth gray bark and oval leaves with wavy edges and a pointed tip.
 They have prickly seed cases that house triangular beech masts (beech nuts).

 Is beech hardwood or softwood?